Jump to Navigation

 You deserve the chance to use your skills and training at work, either in a new job or your current position, regardless of your disability.
-If your employer has failed to promote you or failed to provide reasonable accommodation so you could perform your job functions, Avila & Shaddow can help.
+If your employer has failed to promote you or failed to provide reasonable accommodation so you could perform your job functions, Avila & Shaddow Attorneys at Law in Woodland Hills can help.

-Contact the employment lawyers at Avila & Shaddow for help in protecting your employee rights and holding your employer accountable for disability discrimination.
+Contact the Los Angeles employment lawyers at Avila & Shaddow Attorneys at Law for help in protecting your employee rights and holding your employer accountable for disability discrimination.

 Your Rights Are Guaranteed